 How to store this juice?

-Generally, store it in a cool, dark, not-too-humid place in room temperature or the refrigerator.
-Usually, manufacturers use amber-colour bottles.
+Generally, store it in a cool, dark, not-too-humid place at room temperature or the refrigerator.
+Usually, manufacturers use amber-color bottles.
 The best way is to see the guidance of storage on the level.

 How much sugar in aloe juice?

 In fact, a 4-ounce serving provides no sugar.
 Additionally, it contains a few calories.

 How much aloe juice should you use?